antonynyt/en-quete-abeilles/README.md

 ### `/strapi`
 The backend Content Management System (CMS) built with Strapi.
+You can use `https://cms.cca-abeille.ch` if you don't want to install Strapi and setup some mock data.

 ### `/borne`
 An interactive kiosk system with barcode scanning capabilities, designed for Raspberry Pi deployment.
 Includes: